leahdarwin/leahdarwin.github.io/index.md

 **I am currently looking for a postdoctoral position starting Summer 2026.**

 I am a PhD candidate at Brown University at the Center for Computational Molecular Biology, advised by [Dr. David Rand](https://vivo.brown.edu/display/drand).
-Working with a _Drosophila_ model system, I study the role of mitochondrial genetic variation and its interactions with nuclear genomes and/or the environment in quantitative traits and adaptive evolution.
+Working with a _Drosophila_ model system, I study the role of mitochondrial genetic variation in quantitative traits and adaptive evolution.
+I am particularly interested in how these effects depend on interactions with nuclear genomes and the environment.

 Before starting my PhD, I earned a BS in Computer Science and a BS in Applied Mathematics, with a minor in Biological Sciences, from Arizona State University.
 There, I worked primarily with systems of ordinary differential equations to model biological processes, such as the infection dynamics of misfolded prion proteins or the Dengue virus in novel populations.